[HISTORY: Adopted by the Town Meeting of the Town of Ipswich as Ch. XXII of the 1973 Bylaws. Amendments noted where applicable.]

 If the APDC should fail to submit a written determination within 20 days of closing its public hearing, or within 60 days of the submittal of a Certificate, or within such further time as the applicant may allow in writing, a Certificate to Alter shall be waived in favor of the property owner.

 [Amended 5-12-2015 ATM by Art.
 16]

 In addition to the duties previously set forth in this bylaw, the APDC or the Building Inspector may issue enforcement orders directing compliance with this bylaw and may undertake any other administrative enforcement action authorized by law.
-Upon request of the APDC, and with the approval of the Board of Selectmen, the Town Counsel may take legal action on behalf of the Town for enforcement of this Bylaw, or any order issued hereunder, in any court of competent jurisdiction.
+Upon request of the APDC, and with the approval of the Select Board, the Town Counsel may take legal action on behalf of the Town for enforcement of this Bylaw, or any order issued hereunder, in any court of competent jurisdiction.

 Except as stated in Subsection B below, the APDC's authority as established in this bylaw shall not supersede or interfere with the regulatory authority of other local or state boards or APDCs.

 By exercise of this bylaw, the APDC assumes the authority of the Ipswich Historical Commission pursuant to Chapter 138, Demolition Review, of these General Bylaws, relative to the proposed demolition of buildings built prior to 1900 and located within the APD.